rameshrrl/Task-Manager/README.md

 # Task Manager

-Simple **NodeJS!** task manager application for practicing CRUD operations and Authentication.
+**NodeJS!** task manager application for practicing CRUD operations and Authentication.
+This application has all the basic API practices like request query, params, body communications APIs with pagination and authentication.
+So one can get the required knowledge of working with the APIs easily with this application.

 **Live application link** : [Application Link](https://rameshrrl-task-manager.herokuapp.com), use this link as a **base URL** and dive into the [Get Started](#get-started) section to learn more.

+**Note:** `{{}}` With words are for placeholder purposes only.
+Make sure you're not using any `{{}}` while communicating with the APIs.

 ## Table of content